anachkhaidze/ganzflickerNLPalooza_paper/README.md

 # From dots to faces: Individual differences in visual imagery capacity predict the content of flicker-induced hallucinations

 This repository contains all the data, code, and materials required to reproduce the analyses presented in the above article.
-The preprint can is available [here](https://arxiv.org/abs/2507.09011).
+The preprint is available [here](https://arxiv.org/abs/2507.09011).

 ### Contents